Ch3D/QuickTiles/README.md

 # QuickTiles
-Android Nougat Quick Tiles for screen timeout and brightness
+Android N+ Quick Tiles for screen timeout and brightness